mpaul7/mai_prep/interview_preparation/topics/deep_learning/dl_concepts/4_nn_activation_functions.md

 - **Pros:**
   - Smooth gradient, outputs can be interpreted as probabilities.
 - **Cons:**
-  - Can cause vanishing gradients;
+  - Can cause vanishing gradients; At higher values of x in either positive or negative side thesloe ($dy/dx$) is zero.
+  - In reallity we have to backpropagate the error to learn and update the weights.
+If the slope is zero or very very small, the learning is very slow.
+This is called vanishing gradients problem. .
   - not zero-centered;
   - can be slow to converge.